 “Around the world, from Sudan to Gaza to the DRC, we are witnessing the dire consequences of armed actors disregarding the provisions of IHL, with especially devastating consequences for civilians.
 The ripple effects of these IHL violations, such as attacks on hospitals and schools, forced displacement, and the denial of humanitarian relief, extend across generations.
 Faced with these challenges, the need for the humanitarian community to promote respect for IHL has never been more urgent.“ IHL Centre

-The Stockholm Manual, produced by the IHL Centre – housed with Diakonia Sweden – is a guide which enables practitioners to:
+The Stockholm Manual, produced by the IHL Centre – part of Diakonia Sweden – is a guide which enables practitioners to:

 - Understand the relevant provisions of IHL and apply them to their context;